-The first major applier of blockchain technology was Bitcoin, a world-renowned form of electronic cash created in 2009 by Satoshi Nakamoto.
+The first major applier of blockchain technology was Bitcoin, a world-renowned form of electronic cash proposed by Satoshi Nakamoto in 2008.

 Blockchain was first introduced to the market as the technology underpinning Bitcoin exchanges, but its practical uses in the business world extend far beyond cryptocurrency transactions.
 Blockchain establishes a peer-to-peer network where each participant in the network has access to a shared ledger.
 Transactions and history records cannot be removed or altered.
 The smart contract and consensus algorithms enable multiple participants to transact with one another and confirm the transactions and ledger records.
 Currently, Alibaba Cloud supports three types of blockchains: public blockchains, private blockchains, and consortium blockchains.
 Blockchain frameworks include Ethereum, EOS, Hyperledger Fabric, and Corda.

 As one of the highlights of blockchain technology, the smart contract describes the contract terms, the conditions of a transaction, and the business logic of transactions using cryptography.
 Smart contracts support self-execution and automatic reconciliation in real time.

 A consortium is a collection of organizations involved in a blockchain-based business collaboration or a business transaction network.
 A consortium may consist of multiple organizations.

 In Alibaba Cloud BaaS (Hyperledger Fabric), each consortium should have a consortium instance, which is generally created by the initiator or operator of the consortium.
 This instance contains the Orderer nodes, which are responsible for transaction sequencing, block generation and consensus.
 The consortium operator invites organization instances to join the consortium, then creates channels, and is responsible for managing the Orderer nodes.